Made in Heaven: "You Don't Fool Me"

 "You Don't Fool Me" was one of the last tracks recorded for Made in Heaven.
 May has explained on his website that producer David Richards more or less created the framework of the song single-handedly, building from bits of lyrics recorded just before Mercury's death.
 May has said that before Richards' work, there was no song to speak of.
 However, after Richards edited and mixed the song (including a bit of harmonies recorded for "A Winter's Tale") he presented it to the band.
 May, Taylor and Deacon then added their instruments and backing vocals and were surprised to end up with a finished song that had begun as nothing.
 The style of the song is reminiscent of their 1982 album Hot Space, and a comment over that featured on their Greatest Hits III album.

 "A Winter's Tale"

 "A Winter's Tale" is a ballad written and composed by Mercury at his apartment in Montreux, Switzerland.
 It is the last complete song Mercury composed on his own (the music for "Mother Love" is by May).

 It has been branded as one of few Christmas songs from the band, along with "Thank God It's Christmas".

 The vocals were laid down months before Mercury's death and the band completed the backing track sometime after.
-According to the liner notes in the 2011 release, the band finished the song how they thought Freddie would have wanted it.
+According to the liner notes in the 2011 release, the band finished the song how they thought Mercury would have wanted it.